-A point has been reached where, in the opinion of the Board of Trustees on the advice of the General Counsel, based upon existing facts and circumstances, there is significant exposure to litigation against the District (Additional information sent under separate cover).
+A point has been reached where, in the opinion of the Board of Trustees on the advice of the General Counsel, based upon existing facts and circumstances, there is significant exposure to litigation against the District.

 10. COMMITTEE REPORT

 10.1 Audit Committee